 Fabric Structures Association (FSA) is pleased to announce a fabric in architecture student design challenge for the 2017-2018 academic year.
 The program is intended to challenge students, working individually or in teams, to explore a variety of design issues related to the use of fabric in design.
 Fabric should be used as a primary material with special emphasis placed on innovation in design.
 Fabric offers students great benefits in this project, as it is ideal for use outside, inside, and on exterior surfaces without sacrificing flexibility, aesthetic lightness, and protection from the environment.

-The challenge is to develop a design for fabric structures at a site that can be invented or pre-existing (resort/hotel, park, university, airport, or sports facility).
+The challenge is to develop a design for fabric structures on a university campus.
 Mentorship and educational resources will be available to students participating in the challenge.

 Fabric structures are characterized by having a rather small mass relative to the applied load, which is determined through an optimization process.
 Participants should consider the following type of fabric structures: air-inflated, air-supported, cable net, frame-supported, geodesic dome, grid shell, tensegrity (cable-and-strut) and tensile (or tension) structures.

 For examples of fabric structures click here.